 Stay in touch with your friends.
 Get back in touch with ones you still want a relationship with, and start staying in touch better.

 I used to be terrible at developing relationships.
-Like, terrible.
-I was too shy to meet new people, too shy or awkward to stay in touch, too introverted to want to go out all the time, and people just didn’t invite me to things, so I stayed home a lot unless I was out on a speaking or singing gig.
+I was too shy and socially anxious to meet new people, too shy or awkward to stay in touch, too introverted to want to go out all the time, and people just didn’t invite me to things.
+I stayed home a lot unless I was out on a speaking or singing gig.
 I had to learn and practice.
-You might have to practice at first if you’re not used to socializing and being in touch with people.
-I did and it’s worth it.
+You might have to practice at first if you’re not used to socializing and being in touch with people, especially now in the 2020s when we just never know how safe it will be to gather in groups.
+That’s why I attend a lot of virtual circles and touch base with friends over zoom, social media or the phone.

 Walk into the fire.
 I let my fear come along for the ride, but it doesn’t get to take the wheel.
-I started committing myself to attending meetup events, even on my own as scary as that was for me.
+I started committing myself to attending meetup events back in 2013, even on my own, as scary as that was for me.
+It was my way of breaking out of my shell.
+I might have gone to events by myself, but I had the support of my personal mentor.
 I found it extremely rewarding, even when it was hard or awkward, and because I took many little (and sometimes big) leaps, I now have the most beautiful little circle of friends I love dearly.
+They are the ones who were there for me when I lost my son 3 years later.

-And… I have a lot of sacred playtime in my life!!
-I feel it, when I haven’t been having enough playtime.
-And that’s when I call it in.
-Literally yes, I ask the Universe to bring me some playtime opportunities, but also I check in with my friends.
-I look for events on Facebook or Meetup.
+Pay attention to how you feel when you have sacred playtime and when you don’t.
+I feel it when I haven’t been having enough playtime.
+That’s when I call it in.
+I ask the Universe and my Higher Realms Support Team (that’s what I call my Ancestors, spirit guides, angels, archangels etc.) to bring me some playtime opportunities, but also I check in with my friends.
+I look for events on Facebook or Eventbrite.
 I plan something.

-How did I get to this place of having lots of sacred playtime?
+How did I get to this place of making space for sacred playtime?

 I got some support.
-A few years ago, I found a mentor who could help me get out of my shell and start meeting new people, and really let myself play.
-I can’t believe how far I’ve come since only 4 years ago.
-If you really have a hard time with people, I highly recommend finding a mentor to help you.
+I found a mentor who could help me get out of my shell and start meeting new people.
+She also gave me some tips and resources to help me really let myself play.
+I can’t believe how far I’ve come since then.
+If you have a hard time with people, I highly recommend finding a mentor to help you.
+If you feel like I might be that person, we can explore.
+Book a time with me to discuss mentoring and healing options.

-We are living in an era where in-person community has become really important.
+We are living in an era where in-person community has become rare and often unsafe, but even virtual or solo sacred playtime is super important.
 If you don’t feel you have a community, search around until you find one that feels right for you.
 Look at grocery store and community bulletin boards where you like to shop.
-Look on Meetup.com.
+Look on Eventbrite.com.
 Check your local events guide.
 Search Facebook events.
 Don’t give up.
-And in the meantime, create sacred playdates with yourself and chat online with friends.
+In the meantime, create sacred playdates with yourself and chat online with friends.

 Enjoy your Joy moments!